Menu

 Genealogical Inversion

-Genealogical research traditionally moves backwards, tracing a lineage towards a single point of origin.
-Here the direction is inverted.
-The series begins with already formed subjects and advances through successive hybridisations, progressively condensing into a single figure that concentrates all prior combinations.
-The origin is not behind.
-It is ahead.
+Genealogical research traditionally moves backwards, tracing lineage toward a point of origin.
+Here the direction is reversed.
+The series begins with already formed subjects and advances through successive hybridisations, gradually condensing into a single figure that contains all prior combinations.
+Origin is not behind.
+It lies ahead.

 The contemporary totem